 What is the Edelman equation?

-What is semaglutide (Ozempic)?v
+What is semaglutide (Ozempic)?

-This is the minimum number of glomeruli generally recommended in a kidney biopsy sample to diagnose or exclude a specific histopathologic pattern with reasonable confidence, according to KDIGO guidelines.
+THIS is the minimum number of glomeruli generally recommended in a kidney biopsy sample to diagnose or exclude a specific histopathologic pattern with reasonable confidence, according to KDIGO guidelines.

 What is 8-10 glomeruli?